boston-dynamics/spot-sdk/python/examples/self_registration/README.md

 ```

 ### Register the announce service
 self_register_service.py can be used to register the announce service with the robot.
-Registering the servie will tell the robot where to route Announce requests.
+Registering the service will tell the robot where to route Announce requests.
 In this case, we want these requests to be routed to the payload.
 ```
 python3 self_register_service.py --guid <payload_guid> --secret <payload_secret> --host-ip <endpoint_ip> --port <endpoint_port> ROBOT_IP
 ```